zodern/meteor-up/docs/docs.md

 ### Deploy Wait Time

 Meteor Up checks if the deployment is successful or not just after the deployment.
 It will wait 15 seconds after starting the docker container before starting the checks.
-The check runs every second until it either can sucessfully load the app's client, or it runs out of time as defined in `meteor.deployCheckWaitTime`.
+The check runs every second until it either can successfully load the app's client, or it runs out of time as defined in `meteor.deployCheckWaitTime`.

 #### Deploy check port